 The Group is led and administered by CPA.
 HSE and CITB are key participants.
 Industry organisations that contribute include Build Uk, CECA, HBF, CEA, TWF, SAFED, FPS and others, and certification bodies such as CPCS, ALLMI, IPAF and NPORS.

-NEW: Lifting Operations With Excavators
+Lifting Operations With Excavators